Diversity Makes a Difference

 Some students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The "traditional" college student is thought to be between the ages of 18-22.
+Traditionally, students range in age from 18 to 21.
 However, this college appears to attract a majority of older students.
-At Alverno College, 30.3% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Alverno #347 in the nation for student age diversity.
+At Alverno College, 35.1% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Alverno #753 in the nation for student age diversity.

 Explore Age Diversity at Alverno

-Analyze the age range of Alverno undergraduates with the following bar chart.
+Analyze the age range of Alverno students with the following chart.

 Questions About Diversity